26th Infantry Division (United States): Triangular division

 In August 1943, Major General Willard Stewart Paul took command of the division, which he would lead through the rest of the war.
 Before deploying overseas to the European Theater of Operations (ETO), the 26th Infantry Division trained at Camp Campbell, Kentucky, and prepared to depart for the Western Front in late August 1944.

-A memorial of the 26th Infantry Division in Moyenvic, France.
+By 1944, only about 800 of the personnel that had mobilized with the division in 1941 remained with it, and it is often said that more former 26th Infantry Division soldiers fought with the Americal Division in the Pacific than with the "Yankee Division" in Europe.